 Before applying, think about which job suits you best, and consider your previous experience.
 Do not just apply for ‘any job available’ -- it will significantly increase your chances of being turned down.
 Instead, apply for the job you’re good and experienced at, and tailor your resume, cover letter, and application form specifically around that job post.

 If you have little or no working experience, obtaining a training certificate will open the door for cruise ship jobs for you.
 Many registered training organisations offer practical experience during the training, meaning you will also gain experience and recommendations necessary to get the job.

 Healthcare and Visas

-Don’t forget to inform yourself of rules and regulations of countries you’ll be visiting while on this adventure and check if you’ll need any additional documents while there.
+Don’t forget to inform yourself of the rules and regulations of the countries you’ll be visiting while on this adventure and check if you’ll need any additional documents while there.

 If you’re embarking in the US (and most cruise ships are), you will need to obtain a transit visa in order to successfully get from your flight to your new workplace.
 If you’re applying for the job via a recruitment agent, there is a good chance that they will handle the process of the visa application for you.

 We hate to disappoint you before you even get there -- but don’t hope to enjoy the luxury and vacation during your work on the cruise ship.

 You will be sharing the cabin with at least one more employee, and it won’t be nearly as fancy as guest cabins are.
 Usually, employee cabins are found at the bottom part of the ship and they don’t even have windows.

 As an employee, you won’t have access to leisure compartments, and you won’t be able to enjoy the pool and other commodities with paying guests.